krishna-kumar456/digiteria-kms/rust.md

 - Data types
     - Every value in rust is of a certain type
     - two subsets
+        - stored in the stack, so dropped when variable goes out of scope
         - Scalar
             - single value
             - integers, floats, booleans, characters